empathic-ai/altimit/README.md

 ### Animation

-Create animations and record simulations for future playback.
+Create animations by specificying or recording changes in replicated data.
+Play it back any time.

 ### User Interfaces